Choosing Baby Formula

-This is a big category, with infant formulas for low-birth-weight babies, low-sodium formulas for babies who need a restricted salt intake, and "predigested" protein formulas for babies who can’t tolerate or have allergies to the whole proteins in cow’s milk and milk-based formulas.
+This is a big category, comprising a range of products -- infant formulas for low-birth-weight babies, low-sodium formulas for babies who need a restricted salt intake, and "predigested" protein formulas for babies who can’t tolerate or have allergies to the whole proteins in cow’s milk and milk-based formulas.

 Infant formulas enriched with DHA and ARA omega fatty acids from algae have also found their way into the jam-packed baby formula aisle.
 These fatty acids appear to help baby's brain and nerve development and improve vision.